jinnovation/jjin-linux-scripts/README.md

 # Table of Contents #

 ## ranwall ##
+* Uses `feh` to change desktop wallpaper to a randomly chosen image

+## ranwall_timer ##
 * Meant to be run as a daemon
-* Uses `feh` to automatically change desktop wallpaper at a given time interval (minutes)
+* Uses the aforementioned ranwall script to automatically change desktop wallpaper at a given interval (minutes)
 * Outputs any given errors to notification center

 ## ucvpn ##